timlockridge/pandocactions/README.md

 This repository is a GitHub Template that uses **Pandoc** and **GitHub Actions** to convert Markdown files into:

 - 📘 A professional PDF (with cover and table of contents)
-- 🌐 A responsive HTML website
+- 🌐 A responsive HTML website with multi-page layout
 - 📖 An EPUB ebook with cover and metadata
 - 🚀 Automatic deployment to GitHub Pages